bwp91/homebridge-ewelink/README.md

 ### Prerequisites

 - To use this plugin, you will need to already have [Homebridge](https://homebridge.io) (at least v1.3.5) or [HOOBS](https://hoobs.org) (at least v4) installed.
 Refer to the links for more information and installation instructions.
-- It is recommended to use the current LTS version of Node, currently v14, however Node v12 is also supported.
+- It is recommended to use [Node](https://nodejs.org/en/) v14, however v12 and v16 are also supported.

 ### Setup